gmc-code/PC-Python/docs/turtle/turtle_square_progressions.rst

 ----

-Turtle square using for loop
+Iteration: Turtle square using for loop
 ----------------------------------------

+| The code below uses iteration to reduce code duplciation that was present when only sequencing was used.
 | The code below draws a square of side length 50 at coordinates (20, 20).
 | What code is repeated above?
 Each line is followed by a right angled turn.
 | The fd(50) and lt(90) are placed in a for loop with 4 repeats for the 4 sides.